Road (2002 film): Plot

 Arvind (Vivek Oberoi) and Lakshmi (Antara Mali) are in love and want to get married.
 However, Lakshmi's dad, a cop, is against their affair.
 Hence the two decide to elope from Delhi and travel to get married at Arvind's ancestral haveli in Rajgarh, Alwar, Rajasthan, by road, passing by a desert, in a Tata Safari.

-After an escape from an aggravated assault, by a mad wayfarer, they bump into a smooth-talking hitchhiker Babu (Manoj Bajpayee), who is stranded in the middle of nowhere.
+After an escape from an aggravated assault by a mad wayfarer (Vijay Raaz), they bump into a smooth-talking hitchhiker Babu (Manoj Bajpayee), who is stranded in the middle of nowhere.
 Babu convinces the young couple to give him a lift.
-Travelling with Babu proves a nightmare for Arvind and Lakshmi, Babu turns out to be a psychopath.
-Soon, Lakshmi finds herself hostage of an armed Babu.
+Travelling with Babu proves a nightmare for Arvind and Lakshmi as Babu turns out to be a psychopath.
+Soon, Lakshmi finds herself a hostage of an armed Babu.
 Thanks to the timely intervention of a truck driver Inderpal (Makrand Deshpande) and the highway petrol bunk owner, an aspiring actor Bhanwar Singh (Rajpal Yadav), Arvind rescues Lakshmi from Babu.

-After a while, Babu again finds a way, after attacking Inderpal, and re-attacks the couple by haunting them on the road, via Inderpal's truck.
+After a while, Babu again finds a way, after attacking Inderpal, and again attacks the couple by haunting them on the road via Inderpal's truck.
 But, this time, Babu fails to get hold of the couple.
-After lodging an FIR, in the nearest police station, the couple finds a motel, the couple recuperate.
-The next day Babu again attacks the couple and elopes with Lakshmi.
+After lodging an FIR, at the nearest police station, the couple finds a motel and they recuperate.
+The next day, Babu again attacks the couple and elopes with Lakshmi.

-When the car breaks down on the way, Babu kills his another victim, a traveler (Snehal Dabi) attracted to Lakshmi, and elopes in the traveler's vehicle.
-As the cops are on their way to catch hold of him, he manages to dodge them.
+When the car breaks down on the way, Babu kills another victim, a traveler (Snehal Dabi) attracted to Lakshmi, and elopes in the traveler's vehicle.
+As the cops are on their way to catch hold of him, he manages to evade them.